HOME | Software | Lotus Cars | DWARF | Kindle | Solar |

 Without the oil pan modifications, if one put in 4 quarts of water and tilted the pan suddenly 45 degrees (as if 1+g right turn) the water left the area of the pickup in a tiny fraction of a second.
 Whoosh, gone.
 With the oil pan mods in place, with the same motion, the water stayed in place for 6 seconds at least, covering the pickup that long.
 Dramatically better.
 I hope it's enough.
 Clearly not as good as a moving pickup or a dry-sump though!

 So lets slice the safety wire and remove the bolts and take off the cover.
-The cover plate The cover plate is simply a simple thing, cut and folded.
+The cover plate is simply a simple thing, cut and folded.
 The four bolt holes one does last (see below).

-The Europa picture is much the same, but with one crucial difference. picture of the inside of the oil pan The "Divot Here" note is where the simple bent rectangle needed modification.
+The Europa picture is much the same, but with one crucial difference.
+The "Divot Here" note is where the simple bent rectangle needed modification.
 Bending it in is necessary so the oil pickup wire cage can get all the way to the bottom of the oil pan.
 One of these days I'll have to remove the Elan engine again, and when I do I'll fix that front channel to have the "Divot" too.
 Failing to add the Divot was a bad mistake...
 Sigh.

 Note that these last pictures are the clue how to get the top part correct and with holes in the right place: screw bolts thru the nuts from the bottom, place the (undrilled) top part on it and scrape or tap above each bolt to make a mark for drilling.
 Remove and drill.
 And don't forget to make room near the front for the dipstick!
 You may find the dipstick hits the front channel and therefore has to be shortened a bit.